-Rohypnol, a trade name for flunitrazepam, is a central nervous system depressant.
+Flunitrazepam (Rohypnol), is a central nervous system depressant.
 It is similar to diazepam (such as Valium) but about 10 times more potent.
-It is commonly called rophies, roofies, roach, or rope.
+It is commonly called roofies.
 It is a tasteless, odorless tablet that can be crushed and dissolved in liquid.
 It has been used in date rapes, because it can be slipped into a person's drink without it being detected.
 One small tablet can produce effects for 8 to 12 hours.

-Rohypnol is sometimes used to enhance the high of heroin or to ease the negative effects of a crack or cocaine binge.
-When Rohypnol is mixed with alcohol, its effects cause a person to not resist sexual assault.
+Flunitrazepam is sometimes used to enhance the high of heroin or to ease the negative effects of a crack or cocaine binge.
+When flunitrazepam is mixed with alcohol, its effects cause a person to not resist sexual assault.
 It can produce a form of amnesia so that the person may not remember what happened while under the influence of the drug.
-Rohypnol may lead to death when mixed with alcohol or other depressant drugs.
+Flunitrazepam may lead to death when mixed with alcohol or other depressant drugs.

 |Specialist Medical Reviewer||Peter Monti, PhD - Alcohol and Addiction|